ibm-datapalooza/cscc-tutorial/README.md

 # Cognitive Social Command Centre Tutorial
  ![alt text](readme-images/ccc-topics.png "IBM and Wimbledon's Cognitive Social Command Centre")

-The Cognitive Social Command Centre (CSCC) was built for Wimbledon 2016.
+The Cognitive Social Command Centre (CSCC) was created for Wimbledon 2016.
 The application helps Wimbledon's editorial team understand and react to tournament related social media content.
-The CSCC was built on IBM Bluemix making use of the Watson services to analyse text content in Twitter, Facebook, YouTube and Instagram messages.
+The CSCC was built on IBM Bluemix, making use of the Watson services to analyse text content on Twitter, Facebook, YouTube and Instagram.

 This tutorial explains how developers can use some of these Watson services in their own development work.